 How to use: Use daily as required.
 This lip balm goes a very long way and it will melt directly on contact and keep your lips feeling wonderful for hours.

-Ingredients: Cocos nucifera oil*, mangifera indica seed butter, helianthus annuus seed cera, shorea stenoptera seed butter, stevia rebaudiana extract, aroma* (organic apple flavour oil), triticumvulgare germ oil. *Organic
+Ingredients: Cocos nucifera oil*, mangifera indica seed butter, helianthus annuus seed cera, shorea stenoptera seed butter, stevia rebaudiana extract, aroma* (organic passion fruit flavour oil), triticumvulgare germ oil. *Organic

 Care: Please look after your product by storing it in a cool, dry place.
 Natural balms will soften in warm temperatures above 30 degrees but will become firm again if cooled.